dataiku-research/mealy/README.md

 model performances.
 Analyzing the sub-population in the error leaves, and comparing with the global population, provides insights about critical features correlated with the model failures.

-The mea package leads the user to focus on what are the problematic features and what are the typical values of these features for the mis-predicted samples.
+The mealy package leads the user to focus on what are the problematic features and what are the typical values of these features for the mis-predicted samples.
 This information can later be exploited to support the strategy selected by the user :
 * improve model design: removing a problematic feature, removing samples likely to be mislabeled, ensemble with a model trained on a problematic subpopulation, ...